davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/logic.md

 How about always reading it "backwards" and putting "or not" in the middle?
 So you'd read "A → B" as "B or not A" in these situations.
 That makes you read "(A → B) → A" as "A or not (B or not A)" (can't really avoid the parentheses) which makes it rather obvious how it reduces to "A or not B" assuming the law of the excluded middle.
 You can then read Pierce's law i.e. ((A → B) → A) → A as "A or not (A or not B)" which reduces to the law of the excluded middle (with an "or B" at the end that doesn't hurt anything).

 This strategy is similar to always applying [Material implication (rule of inference)](https://en.wikipedia.org/wiki/Material_implication_(rule_of_inference)), but also flipping the disjunction.
 Reading A → B as "not A or B" is also acceptable, but it seems more intuitive to replace a single symbol (→) with a pair of words than adding two words in different spots.
-It also avoids the potential misinterpretation of "not A or B" as "not (A or B)" which is something completely different (and you can't express parentheses when you're talking without a lot of extra work).
+It also avoids the potential misinterpretation of "not A or B" as "not (A or B)" which is something completely different (and you can't express parentheses verbally without a lot of extra work).

+This language doesn't make any claims about causality.
+If you assign A to the "the Nazis won WW2" and B to "the moon is made of green cheese" then A → B is true because both statements are false.
+This desymbolizes to "either the moon is made of green cheese or the Nazis did not win WW2" and this is easy to agree with because we don't believe that the Nazis won WW2.

+### Less than or equal (LTE)

-You could also replace A → B with A ≤ B if you don't mind seeing false as less than true.
+You could also replace A → B with A ≤ B if you don't mind seeing false as "less than" true.
+At that point, it's trivial to desymbolize ≤ to "less than or equal to" when moving to English.
+If that's too wordy, consider the acronym LTE (commonly used in programming and spreadsheet languages).

 ### Forces